- Soak in mountain hot springs & spot snow monkeys in Yudanaka

 Day 1: Arrive in Tokyo

-Today you’ll travel northwest to the small town of Obuse in the Nagano Prefecture.
-This quaint setting was once home to the famous woodblock artist Katsushika Hokusai, whose “Great Wave” print is one of the most recognizable pieces of art in the world.
-Visit the Hokusai-kan Museum to browse a selection of his historic works, then stop into the nearby Masuichi-Ichimura Saké Brewery to tour and taste your way through the saké-making process.
+Today you'll travel northwest to the small town of Obuse in the Nagano Prefecture.
+This quaint setting was once home to the famous woodblock artist Katsushika Hokusai, whose "Great Wave" print is one of the most recognizable pieces of art in the world.
+Visit the Hokusai-kan Museum to browse a selection of his historical works, then stop at the nearby Masuichi-Ichimura Sake Brewery to tour and taste your way through the sake-making process.

 After breakfast, take some time to wander the character-filled streets of Narai and browse its handmade lacquerware and woodcrafts.
 Continue on a short train and bus journey to reach Magome.
-Another Edo-era post town that thrived during the age of the Nakasendo Trail, Magome is beautifully preserved—a living museum still inhabited by its local residents.
-Wander the streets and sample the local delicacy of gohei-mochi: skewered balls of pounded sticky rice glazed with a sweet paste of miso, sesame, and walnuts.
+Another Edo-era post town that thrived during the age of the Nakasendo Trail, Magome is beautifully preserved, like a living museum inhabited by residents.
+Wander the streets and sample the local delicacy of gohei-mochi — skewered balls of pounded sticky rice glazed with a sweet paste of miso, sesame, and walnuts.

 Day 6: Transfer to Takayama

 Take a morning walk through Magome before continuing to Takayama, an exquisitely preserved small city in the Gifu Prefecture.
-Much of its 16th century Edo-era architecture has been conserved, and the town is well-known for its crafts, particularly yew-wood carving, Shunkei lacquerware, pottery, and furniture.
+Much of its 16th-century Edo-era architecture has been preserved, and the town is well-known for its crafts, particularly yew-wood carving, lacquerware, pottery, and furniture.
 After arriving at your local inn, take some time to explore the surrounding areas, and relax in a hot-spring bath before dinner.
-In the evening, sample the region's famed Hida beef and perhaps some locally-brewed saké.
+In the evening, sample the region's famed Hida beef and some locally brewed sake.

-In the morning, take few more hours to browse some of Takayama’s museums, such as the Festival Floats Exhibition Hall, which displays the enormous, elaborate floats used for the famous Takayama Festival.
-After lunch, you’ll travel back in time to the rustic village of Ogimachi in the Shirakawa-go region.
-Surrounded by the towering Hida Mountains, the town has been a UNESCO World Heritage Site since 1995 and is home to a large number of gassho-zukuri houses.
-These large wooden dwellings have a steep thatched design to withstand heavy snow—the term gassho-zukuri is inspired by the shape of praying hands formed by the roofs.
+In the morning, take a few more hours to browse Takayama's museums, such as the Festival Floats Exhibition Hall, which displays the enormous, elaborate floats used for the famous Takayama Festival.
+After lunch, you'll travel back in time to the rustic village of Ogimachi in the Shirakawa-go region.
+Surrounded by the towering Hida Mountains, the town has been a UNESCO World Heritage Site since 1995.
+It's home to a large number of gassho-zukuri houses.
+These large wooden dwellings have a steep thatched design to withstand heavy snow.

-Start your morning in Kyoto with a half-day walking tour of the city’s most important sights.
-Begin at the famous Kinkaku-ji (Golden Pavilion,) a breathtaking temple painted in gold leaf and set at the shores of a shimmering pond.
-Originally built by the Ashikaga Shogun in the 14th century as a place of contemplation and rest, it houses relics of the Buddha’s ashes and is an iconic symbol of Kyoto.
-Head next to the Ryoan-ji Temple, with its serene zen garden of raked gravel and fifteen moss-covered boulders.
+Start your morning in Kyoto with a half-day walking tour of the city's most important sights.
+Begin at the famous Kinkaku-ji (Golden Pavilion), a breathtaking temple painted in gold leaf and set on the shores of a shimmering pond.
+Originally built by the Ashikaga Shogun in the 14th century as a place of contemplation and rest, it houses relics of the Buddha's ashes and is an iconic symbol of Kyoto.
+Head next to the Ryoan-ji Temple, with its serene Zen garden of raked gravel and moss-covered boulders.
 Enjoy some free time in the afternoon to explore further or shop for crafts and souvenirs.

-Today takes you 45 minutes south to the ancient city of Nara, which preceded Kyoto as Japan’s capital from 710 to 784 CE.
-Today the compact city is home to many important historic and cultural sites and is well-known for the friendly deer that roam its beautiful grounds.
+Today you'll travel south to the ancient city of Nara, which preceded Kyoto as Japan's capital.
+Today the compact city is home to many important historical and cultural sites and is well-known for the friendly deer that roam its beautiful grounds.
 Start with a visit to the imposing wooden structure of Todai-ji Temple, with its giant bronze statue of Buddha.
-Next, you could explore the old merchant district of Nara-machi with its narrow streets, shops, and cafes, or walk along the scenic back road from Todai-ji to Kasuga Taisha Shrine.
-At the end of the day, make your way back to Kyoto via local train.
+Next, explore the old merchant district of Nara-machi with its narrow streets, shops, and cafés, or walk along the scenic back road from Todai-ji to Kasuga Taisha Shrine.
+Make your way back to Kyoto via local train.

-Board a local train to Osaka this morning, then travel along the scenic Nankai Railway to Mount Koya, a tranquil valley filled with cedars high in the mountains of the Kii Peninsula.
-Mount Koya has been a sacred place of ceremony and religious devotion since the 9th century.
-Today it's home to over one hundred monasteries, many of which have comfortable Shukubo (pilgrims lodgings.)
-Stay in an elegant temple and dine on beautifully prepared shojin-ryori (Buddhist vegetarian cuisine.)
-Spend the afternoon walking the surrounding forest trails, or take a stroll through the vast Okuno-in Cemetery, home to thousands of graves and memorials to feudal lords and other past luminaries.
+Board a local train to Osaka this morning, then travel along the scenic Nankai Railway to Mount Koya, a tranquil valley filled with cedar.
+High in the mountains of the Kii Peninsula, Mount Koya has been a sacred place of ceremony and religious devotion since the ninth century.
+Today it's home to over 100 monasteries.
+It's a wonderful place to dine on beautifully prepared shojin-ryori (Buddhist vegetarian cuisine.)
+Spend the afternoon walking around the surrounding forest trails or take a stroll through the vast Okuno-in Cemetery, home to thousands of graves and memorials to feudal lords.